 Since the common cold and walking pneumonia are both respiratory ailments, there are some similarities in their symptoms and causes.
-They are, however, both extremely different diseases which have different effects on the human body.
-The primary difference between them is that the Common Cold is usually caused by a viral infection while walking pneumonia is essentially a bacterial infection.
+They are, however, both extremely different diseases that have different effects on the human body.
+The primary difference between them is that the common cold is usually caused by a viral infection while walking pneumonia is essentially a bacterial infection.

-The reason it’s called the common cold is that more than one billion people suffer from the disease in any given year in the United States alone.
+The reason for the name of the common cold is that more than one billion people suffer from the disease in any given year in the United States alone.
 The common cold is the reason why most children miss school.
 It also passes on to the parents and keeps them from their jobs.
 It spreads really quickly as it is highly contagious.
-One can catch the common cold by simply being near a person who sneezes or coughs next to you, or if you shake hands with the infected person.
-You can even get infected by touching a doorknob or a toy which has been contaminated by an infected person.
+One can catch a common cold by simply being near a person who sneezes or coughs next to you, or if you shake hands with the infected person.
+You can even get infected by touching a doorknob or a toy that has been contaminated by an infected person.

 It is a highly contagious disease and symptoms are usually seen a couple of days after exposure.
 There is no established cure for the common cold.
 Home remedies that seem effective in managing the disease include getting rest, drinking lots of fluids, gargling with saline water, and using cough drops to soothe the throat.
 Depending on the severity of the attack, the common cold can take between two to fourteen days to resolve.

 Protecting yourself from the common cold